MRDGH2821/Discord-Ban-Utils-Bot/README.md

 With v2.4, the bot now comes with logging feature with firebase integration & custom events.
 So to setup logging follow these steps:
-1\.
-Create a Firebase project.
+1. Create a Firebase project.
-2\.
-Go to project settings
+2. Go to project settings
-3\.
-In Firebase Admin SDK section, click on `Node.js` & finally on `Generate new private key`.
+3. In Firebase Admin SDK section, click on `Node.js` & finally on `Generate new private key`.
-4\.
-Copy this private key into the root folder of bot. (i.e. just besides `index.js`).
+4. Copy this private key (i.e. the json file which gets downloaded) into `./lib/firebase-service-acc/`

-5\.
-Now copy the path of this downloaded private key relative to `./lib/ConfigManager.js` & edit `config.json`.
+For more info check [here](./lib/firebase-service-acc/README.md)

 ## Hosting